 Since the cave temperature is at a constant 54 °F (12 °C) year-round, just visit in the off-season in winter (see above) or at least during shoulder months, in late fall or early spring.
 In the summer, the whole place is jammed with tourists, particularly between 10 a.m. and 2. p.m.

-However, if you can only visit during the busy months, follow our tips to dodge the crowded tours:
+However, if you'd like to visit in the summer months or maybe you can only visit then, we got you covered.
+Follow our tips to dodge the crowded tours:

 Book the Earliest Tour Spot: